 Even teachers with four-year college degrees earn only about US$1,000 a month.
 Secondary education, consisting of a four-year high school, is competitive, requiring passage of a comprehensive exam.
 The student’s percentile ranking on the admissions test in part determines which school the student can attend.
 Charges for books and fees at secondary schools are beyond the reach of many Belizean families.

 About three-fourths of primary school students do go on to secondary schools, though not all graduate.
 The typical tuition cost for private schools in Belize is around US$20 per month.
 The Belize government pays this tuition if the student is from a very needy family but this program has become severely politicized and impractical for most poor students except those very resourceful or connected with the local political apparatus .
+The Belize Ministry of Education (headed by education minister Patrick Faber) sucks up 30% of government’s recurrent revenue.
+But despite this, has little to show in terms of keeping kids in school or uplifting the country’s educational standards.
 Private schools are available in a few areas.

 Higher Education Institutions